rainestorme/murkmod/README.md

 Of course, you should change this to match your plugin.
 Every time you update your plugin, you should increment `PLUGIN_VERSION`.
 Everything below the initial variables, though, is what is executed when you run the plugin from the mush menu.

+To add a plugin to this repository (for easy download from mush), just fork the repo, add the file in `/plugins/` and make a PR.
+I'll review it and merge it if it doesn't do anything malicious.